ustwo/engineering-blog/src/content/articles/2024-02-22-swift-packages-with-binary-targets.md

 title: Swift Packages with Binary Targets
 author: Chris Davis
 date: 2024-02-22
+description: What if there was a way to offer a Swift Package to your consumers without having to share your Sourcecode?
 thumbnail: ../../assets/images/articles/swiftpackage/thumbnail.png
+thumbnailAlt: Swift logo
+tags: swift, xcode
 ---

 Swift Packages are a wonderful way of distributing code to use in projects.